 Chamomile as a beauty product

-Often chamomile is added to various types of skin cosmetic products, because it is thought to have emollient properties.
+Often chamomile is one of those natural and organic ingredients added to various types of skin cosmetic products because it is thought to have emollient properties.
 Apart from that, chamomile promotes healthy skin and is a perfect natural remedy to irritated skin.
 It can be used to treat dark spots, signs of aging, dandruff, and scars.

 - A natural cleanser